-Many people get soothing sleep benefits from white noise/nature sound devices that deliver sounds of ocean waves, white noise, fans, rain, stream gurgles or summer night chatter, especially if there are loud, distracting noises outside of your home to drown out, such as traffic.
+Many people get soothing sleep benefits from white noise/nature sound devices that deliver sounds of ocean waves, white noise, fans, rain, stream gurgles, or summer night chatter, especially if there are loud, distracting noises outside of your home to drown out, such as traffic.

 Others get comfort from listening to soft music, preferably from a machine that has a timer that can be set to go off automatically in 15 to 30 minutes.

 Smells can help prepare our bodies for deep sleep.
 One natural approach is to cut lemons and leave them in your bedroom overnight, adding sea salt to help preserve them, if you’d like.
-Lemon aroma can improve the function of your lungs and prevent breathing problems.
-For anyone who has asthma, colds and allergies, inhaling lemon aromas helps to naturally clean your throat and air passages.
+The lemon aroma can improve the function of your lungs and prevent breathing problems.
+For anyone who has asthma, colds, and allergies, inhaling lemon aromas helps to naturally clean your throat and air passages.
 Alternatively, there are aroma diffusers with spa-like essential oils to mist the way to your personal Zen!
 Some diffusers come with lights and sound options as well.

-Reading a book or listening to an audio book can go either way as a sleep aid tool, particularly for those dealing with a condition called delayed sleep phase syndrome.
+Reading a book or listening to an audiobook can go either way as a sleep aid tool, particularly for those dealing with a condition called delayed sleep phase syndrome.
 If the story plot is too engaging or is about solving a mystery, for example, it may prevent your mind from quieting itself for sleep.
-The same is true about voices of recorded books; you could get caught up in the excitement or emotion of the recording.
-On the other hand, some people swear by books to help them relax before sleeping; classic literature, science-based articles, educational-oriented textbooks or hardbacks with many photos seem to help.
+The same is true about the voices of recorded books; you could get caught up in the excitement or emotion of the recording.
+On the other hand, some people swear by books to help them relax before sleeping; classic literature, science-based articles, educational-oriented textbooks, or hardbacks with many photos seem to help.
 A good rule of thumb is to read before bed, but don’t read in bed.
 Read in a comfortable chair, then head to bed when you feel drowsy.
-Reading in bed can habituate you to not falling asleep.
+Reading in bed can habituate you to not fall asleep.

-Mattresses can lead to either proper and invigorating rest or unhealthy sleep, if they are out-of-date or ill-suited to your needs.
+Mattresses can lead to either proper and invigorating rest or unhealthy sleep if they are out-of-date or ill-suited to your needs.
 In a survey conducted by the National Sleep Foundation, nine out of 10 respondents stated their mattress was important to their sleep experience.
 Survey participants were asked if they experience any problems when sleeping on their mattress on a 5-point scale from every night or almost every night to never.